 Limited return (upstream) data throughput has been one of DOCSIS' Achilles heels.
 Traditional DOCSIS deployment has been asymmetric in nature, oriented at sporadic or intermittent Internet content consumption behaviors, not to the generation of large upstream data flows.
 Pre-pandemic, multiple long video conferencing sessions or constant connection to remote desktops and servers may still have been considered by many in the realms of science fiction.
 Today, that is a reality which requires reliable upstream data throughput and lower latency.
 Fortunately, mid-split, high-split and current DOCSIS 3.1 OFDMA offer help in that front, to provide better upstream rates and help MSOs stay competitive.

 But, what about Full-duplex DOCSIS 4.0?
 Well, its marketing machine is at full throttle and R&D teams are busy working at it.
-However, the reality is, MSOs still have to wait until this complex technology becomes commercially available, and ready to be deployed.
+However, the reality is, MSOs still have to wait until this complex technology becomes commercially available/viable, and ready to be deployed.
 Full duplex will not be a simple evolution or addition to the current coaxial plant, but a complete overhaul.
-So, while we wait for it, why not to maximize the use of the current plant by introducing ESD?
+So, while we wait for it, why not maximize the use of the current plant by introducing ESD?
 DOCSIS 3.1 still has quite a few years left.

 Prepping Coax Plants for the Present and Near Future